“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 There are a few variables that take too long to explain here, but basically: The governments expect their money to be sent to them throughout the year (by quarterly estimated payments or paycheck withholding).
 When you don’t pay on time, the government is loaning you the money, so you get to pay the interest.
 Penalties are imposed to encourage compliance.

 While we sympathize with you over the frustrations of not being able to get everything done and completed on time, we would like to encourage you to still extend with us, rather than go off and find any willing body to prepare your taxes.
-Joe’s saying is always: “Better to do your taxes late and right, rather than in a rush and wrong.”
+Joe’s saying is always: “Better to do your taxes late and right, rather than in a rush and wrong.
+There is another advantage to extensions.
+You get to talk with us after April 15th when we have more time to answer all your questions, not just the 30 minutes we allow for before April 15th.

-PA – OH – IN – MO RESIDENTS: We do not file municipal extensions.
+PA, OH, IN, MO state residents: We do not file municipal extensions.
 Please check with your local taxing authority to see what you need to do.
 If you need a copy of the Federal 4868, email us, and we will forward it to you.

 We love emails.
 They can be answered at any time, day or night. :D